dbradf/cpd/README.md

 with false positives.
 There are a lot of patterns is code that tend to get repeated frequently.

+There are a few ways implemented to help reduce the number of false positives:

+* Set a minimum number of lines.
+The higher the minimum number of lines required to consider a match the fewer matches there will be and the fewer false positives will show up.

+* Set a minimum number of characters per line.
+In languages with deeply nested structures, it can be comment to have several consecutive lines with `}`, by forcing lines to have a minimum average number of characters, we avoid those type of lines causing false positives.

+* Filter out any generated files with an ignore.
+Certain types of files tend to have a lot of duplication (like generated files).
+A ignored glob can skip these types of files when doing analysis.

 ## Configuration

 A configuration file can be provided to customize how the detection is performed.